Conflux-Chain/go-conflux-sdk/README.md

 Please find Publish-Subscribe API documentation from https://developer.confluxnetwork.org/conflux-doc/docs/pubsub

 It should be noted that when subscribing logs, a `SubscribeLogs` object is received.
 It has two fields `Log` and `ChainRerog`, one of them must be nil and the other not.
 When Log is not nil, it means that a Log is received.
-When field `ChainReorg` is not nil, that means chainreorg is occurred.
-That represents the log related to epoch greater than or equal to `ChainReog.RevertTo` will become invalid, and the dapp needs to be dealt with at the business level.
+When field `ChainReorg` is not nil, that means chainreorg occurs.
+That represents the log related to epoch greater than or equal to `ChainReog.RevertTo` will become invalid, and the Dapp needs to be dealt with at the business level.

-## Use middleware to hook rpc request
+## Use middleware to hook RPC request

-Client applies method `UseCallRpcMiddleware` to set middleware for hooking `callRpc` method which is the core of all single rpc related methods.
+Client applies the method `UseCallRpcMiddleware` to set middleware for hooking `callRpc` method which is the core of all single RPC-related methods.
 And `UseBatchCallRpcMiddleware` to set middleware for hooking `batchCallRPC`.

 For example, use `CallRpcConsoleMiddleware` to log for rpc requests.
 ```golang
 client.UseCallRpcMiddleware(middleware.CallRpcConsoleMiddleware)
 ```

-Also you could
+Also, you could
 - customize middleware
-- use multiple middleware
+- use multiple middlewares

-Notice that the middleware chain exectuion order is like onion, for example, use middleware A first and then middleware B
+Notice that the middleware chain execution order is like onion, for example, use middleware A first and then middleware B
 ```go
 client.UseCallRpcMiddleware(A)
 client.UseCallRpcMiddleware(B)